gwpetersen/zwift/README.md

 ```bash
 $ yarn test:events
 ```
-#### this is a homepage test that will run headlessly in elecron browser
+#### this is a homepage test that will run headlessly in electron browser
 ```bash
 $ yarn test:homepage
 ```